Office of Research & Creative Scholarship

 How to Apply

 Candidates must create an account on the Marshall Scholarship website to apply.
 More information on the application process, as well as some frequently asked questions, can be found on the Marshall Scholarship website.
-The application for the 2013 Marshall Scholarship is now open.

 More About the Marshall Scholarship